 “Foraging skills, coupled with access to land- local parks, community gardens, back yards or vast wilderness equals food sovereignty.”
 Dina Falconi Foraging and Feasting.

-And yes, there is more than enough to go around.
 Most “wild foods” are not rare endangered indigenous species, but rather invasive plants (i.e. dandelions, plantain, garlic mustard, hawthorn berries, blackberries) that were introduced here by the early settlers as food.
 But today the city spends hundreds of thousands of dollars each year to eliminate (often with herbicides) these nutrient-rich foods from our lawns, gardens, parks and green spaces.
 Of course, wild foods will never feed populations en masse, but they have been historically used—and can be again—as a vital food supplement to enrich all of our diets.

 Wild foods grow everywhere in our urban and suburban neighborhoods yet they remain a mostly untapped resource.
 Scottish forager Mark Williams calls these plants “superabundant”.
 Meaning, “if everybody within walking distance gathered enough for their personal consumption each year, under 1% of a species would actually be harvested.”
 Add to this bounty, the fruit produced by tree’s on city streets and boulevards, and feral fruit trees in parks, especially those that were once farmland like the fields surrounding Beaver Lake Park.